Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 19

 * Starting today, you need to start upgrading your tools.
 The axe needs to be upgraded twice and the hoe needs to be upgraded twice.
 Thus, you should have both tools finished by Spring 25.
 (19 --> 21 --> 23 --> 25)
-  * Upgrading the axe is optinoal; you can forgo it if you want more money to purchase Starfruit on Spring 28.
+  * Upgrading the axe first is ideal.

+### Spring 23

+* Now that you have the steel axe, if you get a bad luck day, use it to clear space on your farm and prepare for your sprinklers.
+This will need to be done on the 27th at the latest, even if it is not a bad luck day.

+### Spring 24

+* Make sure you have desert totems for tomorrow as Pam has her checkup and will not be at the bus.
+Deposit everything you have been holding onto in to the shipping bin.

 ### Spring 25

 * You must buy [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) from the Oasis today (so that you can have 3 crops of [Starfruit](https://stardewvalleywiki.com/Starfruit)).
   * Deluxe Speed-Gro is only sold on Thursdays and you need it by Summer 1.
-* You should be aiming to buy around 540 Deluxe Speed-Gro (for a batch of 540 Starfruit).
-Plan to buy the next batch Speed-Gro batch on Summer 4.
+* You should be aiming to buy around 500-600 Deluxe Speed-Gro, depending on how well your run has been going.

 <br />